Online forms typically include clickable buttons that submit the completed form or take the user to the next page of the form.

 can be addressed with help from online forms.

 Though many of the forms police officers use have been put online and made mobile to streamline police operations, forms for use by the general public may still be provided on paper.
-This brings the problems of paper forms (illegibility, mistakes, incomplete information, etc.) into the system, and makes it harder for police to provide certain services.
+This brings the problems of paper law enforcement forms (illegibility, mistakes, incomplete information, etc.) into the system, and makes it harder for police to provide certain services.

 Online forms for local residents to use for non-emergency situations can not only cut down on the use of paper and ink and the problem of disposing of them, they do away with illegibility concerns, cut down on mistakes, and get key information into the hands of police officers more quickly.
 Here are a few examples of online forms that benefit both law enforcement agencies and the people they serve.